Angus Economy Reports

 Angus Council has commissioned a number of reports into its key industry sectors in order to identify support and growth opportunities to achieve a successful and sustainable economy.

 An analysis of all industry sectors focusing on secondary economic and labour market statistics.
-Undertaken in June 2018, its purpose is to help the Business Angus team inform economic development plans and activities up to 2025.
+Undertaken in January 2019, its purpose is to help the Invest in Angus team inform economic development plans and activities up to 2025.

 Tourism Industry Economy Reports